samarthmahendraneu/Portfolio-Manager-MVC/DESIGN-README.txt

 # Portfolio Management System Design Overview

 The Portfolio Management System is a sophisticated Java application tailored for users aiming to meticulously manage their stock portfolios.
-By adhering to the Model-View-Controller (MVC) architectural pattern, the system ensures a clear separation of concerns, thus fostering maintainability and scalability.
+By adhering to the model-View-Controller (MVC) architectural pattern, the system ensures a clear separation of concerns, thus fostering maintainability and scalability.
 Users are equipped with comprehensive functionalities including the creation and examination of portfolios, value calculations, as well as robust file management capabilities for portfolio data persistence.

 ## Components